-Nutritional Threats to Fetal Well-being: The mare's nutritional state may directly affect the fetal foal's well-being.
-Chronic maternal malnutrition caused by lack of intake (because of lack of opportunity), malabsorption, tumor cachexia or other conditions will cause significant fetal malnutrition resulting in intrauterine growth restriction (IUGR).
-Acute fasting in the late term mare such as for elective surgical procedures or when the mare has colic or because of a capricious appetite as is common in late gestation can cause serious problems if it is complete and lasts 30-48 hrs.
+Nutritional Threats to Fetal Well-being: The mare's nutritional state may directly affect the fetal foal's wellbeing.
+Chronic maternal malnutrition caused by lack of intake, malabsorption, tumor cachexia or other conditions will cause significant fetal malnutrition resulting in intrauterine growth restriction (IUGR).
+Acute fasting in the late term mare such as during colic can cause serious problems if it is complete and lasts 30-48 hrs.
 The fetus can compensate for the acute lack of calories through induction of glucogenic enzymes resulting in mobilization of its own resources.
 The major problem caused by acute fasting is the mare's metabolic response to starvation.
 With decreased oral nutrition and falling blood glucose levels, the mare begins to mobilize her fat stores and plasma free fatty acids levels increase.
 There is an associated increase in prostaglandin production resulting in a rise of plasma and perhaps placental prostaglandin levels.
-This increase appears to be responsible for a cascade of responses resulting in early delivery of a weak foal which is not ready for birth about a week after the fasting episode.
+This increase appears to be responsible for a cascade of events resulting in early delivery of a weak foal which is not ready for birth about a week after the fasting episode.
 This rise in prostaglandins and the early delivery can be prevented by treating the mare with intravenous glucose at a rate that will suppress fat mobilization (the glucose delivered does not need to meet the mare's nutrition needs).
 Allowing the mare to eat will also prevent the process.

 It is important to support the mare's nutritional needs at the end of gestation and encourage her to stay on a high plane of nutrition.
 Acute fasting should be avoided.
 If the mare has to be fasted or becomes completely anorexic, intravenous glucose supplementation (0.5-1 mg/kg/min) should be given.
-It is important that late term colic mares denied oral nutrition be supplemented with glucose in their fluids but care needs to be taken in delivery rate and blood glucose monitored since late term mare's have poor tolerance to intravenous glucose.
-When periodically anorexic mares are refractory to encouragement to eat, treatment with flunixin meglumine (0.25 mg/kg TID) should be given.

-Placentitis/placental dysfunction: Placental disease is the most common cause of fetal morbidity in late term mares.
+Placentitis/Placental Dysfunction: Placental disease is the most common cause of fetal morbidity in late term mares.
 The most common placental problems include placental infection resulting in placentitis, premature placental separation, non-infectious inflammation, placental degeneration, idiopathic placental edema and hydrops allantois/amnion.
-Infectious placentitis is often caused by ascending bacterial or fungal pathogens but can involve hematogenous spread of viral, bacterial, ehrlichial or fungal pathogens.
 Percentage of placenta affected by inflammation is not a predictor of the fetal insult.
-A foal born with widespread placental lesions may be better off than a foal with a focal placental lesion.
 The presence of placentitis, no matter how extensive, is enough to predict a serious problem.
-Approximately 80% of foals born with placentitis are abnormal.
+Foals born with placentitis are at much greater risk of having neonatal disease than those who don't.
 Whether this abnormality is manifested by a very compromised neonate, an asymptomatic neonate with laboratory indications of SIRS or as a neonate with precocious maturation with SIRS depends on the nature of the placentitis and the duration before parturition.
 All cases of placentitis should be treated as bacterial placentitis until proven otherwise.
 The treatment regime which I use consists of an antimicrobial (usually trimethoprim potentiated sulfa drugs), an antiprostaglandin drug (flunixin meglumine) and hormone supplementation (altrenogest) for its anti-inflammatory properties.
 Some clinicians use other antimediator drugs, but I usually don't find this necessary.